Polandia94/open_source_claude_md/django_CLAUDE.md

    - May remove obsolete messages after feature changes
    - Typically very surgical - only change what's mentioned in the issue
    - Common locations: `docs/intro/`, `docs/topics/`, `docs/ref/`

+6. **Warning cleanup** (follow-up PRs):
+   - When a PR says "Refs #XXXXX" it's usually a follow-up to that ticket
+   - If the description mentions "triggers warnings", the warnings **already exist**
+   - The task is to **fix code that triggers warnings**, not implement the warnings
+   - Common pattern: Remove deprecated arguments from Django's own test/example code
+   - Changes are typically **only in test files** or example code
+   - **Do NOT** modify the warning implementation unless explicitly stated

 ## Version-Specific Notes